Calculators

 Calculator Submodules

-The Calculators module contains two primary submodules (calculators and plotters) and a minor submodules (utils).
-Most users will only the primary submodules, specifically the calculators primary submodule.
+The Calculators module contains two primary submodules (calculators and plotters) and a minor submodules

 Submodules:

-• plotters: The submodule is adapted from the calculators submodule and focuses on producing plotting data.
-Most plotters have a plot_data method that produces data for a plotly plot and a live_plot method that produces a Matplotlib plot.
+calculators: This contains many calculator classes.
+Each calculator class must receivedataand a dataconnectorthat connects the input data with the connection points.
+Generally, each calculator calculates a specific property with acalculatemethod.plotters: The submodule is adapted from the calculators submodule and focuses on producing plotting data.
+Most plotters have aplot_datamethod that produces data for a plotly plot and alive_plotmethod that produces a Matplotlib plot.utils: This contains several useful functions used in the primary submodules, most notable of which is theunit_conversionfunction.

 Basic Use